-III.
-Student Teaching Placement
+Student Teaching

-Acceptance into the Educator Preparation Program does not guarantee a student teaching assignment.
-The semester prior to student teaching placement, the student must submit the Educator Preparation Candidate Application for Final Admission and the Student Teaching Assignment Request form with documentation of:
+Acceptance into the HT EPP does not guarantee a student teaching assignment.
+The semester prior to student teaching placement, the candidate must submit the Student Teaching Request and Checklist to the coordinator of student teaching with documentation of the following:

-- A. Cumulative 2.50 GPA - B. A grade of "C" or better in all required EDUC, RDNG, SEDL courses - C. A grade of "C" or better in all required major courses, as designated on degree plan - D. Complete Professional Development sequence of courses - E. No more than 18 remaining Semester Credit Hours (SCH) including student teaching - F. Enroll in no more than three (3) additional SCH during student teaching - G. Finalize professional portfolio - H. Demonstrate readiness to pass TExES - I. Membership in a professional educational organization (i.e., TCTE, ATPE, or TMA) - J. Approval through interview with the Educator Preparation Program Committee (EPPC)
+- 1. Cumulative 2.75 GPA - 2.
+A grade of "C" or better in all required EDUC, RDNG, SEDL courses - 3.
+A grade of "C" or better in all required major courses, as designated on degree plan - 4.
+Complete professional sequence of courses - 5.
+Completion of all courses except student teaching and student teaching seminar - 6.
+Passing scores on the TExES content and PPR exams - 7.
+Membership in a professional educational organization (i.e., TCTE, ATPE, TMEA, etc.)

-Student Teaching Assignment Request Deadline
+Student Teaching Request Deadline

-Fall assignment March 1 Spring assignment September 15
+Fall assignment March 1 Spring assignment October 15